 The NHS recommends that all pregnant women should get the flu vaccine (NHS Choices, 2018a).
-The flu vaccine is safe any time during your pregnancy, whether it’s your the first few weeks or your expected due date (NHS Choices, 2016).
+The flu vaccine can be given at any time during your pregnancy, whether it’s your the first few weeks or your expected due date (NHS Choices, 2016).
 The risk of flu increases in the later stages of pregnancy and it’s never too late to get vaccinated.

 The best time to have a flu vaccine is from the beginning of October to November (RCOG, 2015).
-Don’t worry if you have missed it, you can have the vaccine at any time during the flu season and at any point in your pregnancy.
-The vaccine is usually available between September and January or February (NHS Choices, 2016).
+Don’t worry if you have missed it, the vaccine is usually available between September and January or February (NHS Choices, 2016).